MariPeshko/MiniRT/README.md

 (c) https://www.gabrielgambetta.com/computer-graphics-from-scratch/02-basic-raytracing.html

 Each ray starts from the camera position and points toward the pixel.
 Normalization ensures all rays have the same step size.
-Note: we’ve already normalized the basis vectors when setting up the viewport, you don't need to normalize the ray direction again when calculating each ray.
+Note: We’ve already normalized the basis vectors when setting up the viewport; you don't need to normalize the ray direction again when calculating each ray.

 `Ray direction = (Pixel position - Camera position)`